 - You can select your DNS configuration to Strict or Exclusive, depending on if you want to use the configuration on all devices or just some of them.
 This is especially handy if you need your configuration work with only your Apple TV, Playstation, or other devices that natively don’t support VPNs

 Dual VPN router setup

-Having a dual router setup is beneficial if you want to easily switch between a VPN and non-VPN connection.
+Having a dual router setup is beneficial if you want to switch between a VPN and a non-VPN connection easily.
 To achieve this, you’ll need to set up a LAN-to-WAN connection using two routers and an Ethernet cable.
 Your second router doesn’t have to be as good as the one used for the VPN connection.
 It will suffice if it supports AC wireless.

 The instructions below are for Windows users.

 Alternative: Sabai Routers have a feature called Gateways that eliminates the need for dual router setup.

 - Connect to the regular router (A) using WiFi.

 - Run cmd.exe from the Start menu, type ipconfig, and press Enter.

 - The line that says Default gateway is your router’s IP address and its second-to-last digit is the subnet.
 Write the IP down for future reference.

 - Enable VPN passthrough in your router’s control panel.
 It can be found under NAT or Firewall settings.